bramstroker/homeassistant-powercalc/README.md

 - Upstairs lights: `light.c`, `light.d`
 - Bedroom Bob lights: `light.d`

+> Note: a maximum nesting level of 5 groups is allowed!

 #### Dynamically including entities

 Powercalc provides several methods to automatically include a bunch of entities in a group with the `include` option.